bradleymconrad/OCECgo/docs/index.rst

 ---------------------

-*OCECgo* is a MatLab-based software tool for the quantification of uncertainties in the calibration and data analysis of the Sunset Laboratory Model 4 semi-continuous thermal-optical organic/elemental carbon analyzer.
+*OCECgo* is a MATLAB-based software tool for the quantification of uncertainties in the calibration and data analysis of the Sunset Laboratory Model 4 semi-continuous thermal-optical organic/elemental carbon analyzer.

 .. toctree::
   :caption: Table of Contents